Crossed interval groups and operations on the Hochschild cohomology: Crossed interval groups

 \begin{definition} A {\em crossed cosimplicial group\/} $\H$ is a sequence of groups $\{H^n\}_{n \geq 0}$ equipped with the following structure: \begin{enumerate} \item[(a)]a small category $H\Delta$ such that the objects of $H\Delta$ are the ordinals $[n] = \{0,\rada ,n\}$, $n \geq 0$, \item[(b)] $H\Delta$ contains $\Delta$ as a subcategory, \item[(c)] $\Aut_{H\Delta}([ n]) = H^n$, $n \geq 0$, and \item[(d)] any morphism $f: [ m] \to [ n]$ in $H\Delta$ can be uniquely written as $h\circ\phi $, where $\phi \in \Hom_\Delta( [m], [n])$ and $h \in H^n$. \end{enumerate} \end{definition}

 Now, given a crossed interval group $\H$ we construct its {\it Joyal's dual\/} crossed cosimplicial group $J\H$ with the associated category $(JH)\Delta$ by taking the same sequence of groups $\{H^n\}_{n\ge 0}$ and putting $(JH)\Delta ([n],[m]) := \I H (\int {m-1},\int {n-1})$.
 One can easily check using the ordinary Joyal's duality that we thus obtain a crossed cosimplicial group.
-Moreover, we also obtain an isomorphism of the associated categories $j_H:((JH)\Delta)^{\op} \rightarrow \I H .$ We, therefore, see that definitions~\ref{ci} and~\ref{cc} are equivalent.
+Moreover, we also obtain an isomorphism of the associated categories $j_H:((JH)\Delta)^{\op} \rightarrow \I H .$ We therefore see that crossed interval groups and crossed cosimplicial groups are equivalent notions.

-One advantage of the crossed interval definition is the same variance of morphisms as in Loday-Fiedorowicz crossed simplicial groups.
-So, many basic results for crossed simplicial groups can be carried over to crossed interval groups without changing the formulas from \cite{fiedorowicz-loday:TAMS91}.
-For example, we have that for any $h\in H^n$ and any $\phi\in \I (\int m , \int n)$ there exist unique $\phi^*(h)\in H^m$ and $h^*(\phi) \in \I (\int m ,\int n )$ such that $h\circ \phi = h^*(\phi) \circ \phi^*(h) .$ Using these correspondences one can give an alternative characterization of crossed interval groups repeating \cite[Proposition~1.6]{fiedorowicz-loday:TAMS91} verbatim.